muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

     python -m playwright install

     ```
-    *Note for Raspberry Pi:* Ensure you are using a compatible Raspberry Pi OS (like the 64-bit version) and that Playwright supports the ARM architecture.
-Installation might take longer.
-Check the official Playwright documentation for ARM/Raspberry Pi support if you encounter issues.
+    *Note for Raspberry Pi:* This was built and tested on a Raspberry Pi 5 running 64-bit OS.
+For deployment, it's headless on a Raspberry Pi Zero W using Pi OS Lite to keep power usage and costs low.
+If issues come up, check compatibility for your specific Pi model and install any missing system dependencies manually.

 ## Running the Pipeline (ad-hoc)